 As I came across that quote, manufacturer trade shows immediately came to mind.
 The amount of energy (and money) that goes into these shows is extensive, but the payoffs are typically worth it.
 And while you could make the case that a trade show is a form of guerrilla marketing, there is one difference I see between the run-of-the-mill marketers and the true guerrilla marketers at these shows.
 Guerrilla marketers approach the trade show - using Levinson's term - unconventionally.

 Here's an example.
-I recently attended the SHOT Show in Las Vegas.
-Nearly every gun and gun accessory manufacturer was there with an amazing array of displays and products.
+When I attended SHOT Show in Las Vegas, nearly every gun and gun accessory manufacturer was there with an amazing array of displays and products.
 But honestly, very few stood out from the others.
 Don't get me wrong, there were lots of beautiful displays, but few were memorable.

 The typical display featured nice graphics and teams of salespeople usually wearing some version of a black shirt.
 They looked nice, but they looked like everyone else.